robzr/short_bus/README.md

 # Passing a labeled hash makes things a bit easier to read
 driver << {
-  name: 'Steve::GoodMessage::Your Uncle',
+  message: 'Steve::GoodMessage::Your Uncle',
   payload: payload_object
 }

 # Or you can declare a Message object and send that manually
 new_message = ShortBus::Message.new(
-  name: 'Steve::GoodMessage::Your Uncle',
+  message: 'Steve::GoodMessage::Your Uncle',
   payload: 'your_uncle',
   sender: 'KindOfAnonymous::Sender'
 )